clr-li/AttendanceScanner/README.md

 ### Update database

--   To update the database schema, change the `databaseSchema.sql` file accordingly (note this file should only contain DDL statements).
+-   To update the database schema, change the `schema.sql` file accordingly (note this file should only contain DDL statements).
 If you are running the `npm run dev` server, a new migration file will automatically be created in the `migration` folder and applied locally.
 Otherwise, you can run `sam make` to create it and `sam migrate` to apply it locally.
 Run `sam status` to verify your changes and optionally inspect the autocreated migration file.
 Once you are satisfied everything is in order, `npm run deploy` changes like normal and the production server will automatically apply the new migration file.
 -   To purge the Braintree payment vault test data, login to the Braintree sandbox, click the gear icon and select "Purge Test Data"

 ## Automated Testing